 Finding the balance boils down to how much the company wants to put effort into finding the best customers.
 The more the company does targeted marketing, the more it needs the steady flow of smaller profits from the customers acquired from the broad acquisition campaigns.

 The fact is, optimising a business based on customer lifetime value is a marathon, not a sprint.
 The payback period for an acquired customer might be long and the customer relationships may turn profitable after months, or even years after the acquisition.
 Hence, a company needs less profitable customers that bring in short-term profits to fund the evolution of more expensive high CLV customers.

 Theta Equity, a company valuing businesses based on publicly available data, mention in their article on Slack’s unit economics that the average buyback period for a Slack customer is a staggering three years.
 As the average CLV forecast of Slack customers is highly positive, this is a prime example of a customer-centric acquisition strategy that might seem like a miss at first, but will most likely pay off in the long run.
 Notable is that while 1% of Slack customers have an estimated post-acquisition value of $4.9M, it’s only $56K for the rest of 99% of customers.
 This is an extreme case of observed customer heterogeneity.
 It’s clear where Slack should be focusing most of their efforts.

 Five ways to bring CLV into your toolkit right now

 Whether you’re reading this as a manager of a B2B subscription business, or a marketing director of a B2C fashion brand, there are key takeaways you can take into your daily toolkit, and they are as follows:

-We're organising an exclusive CLV and customer-centricity event together with University of Pennsylvania in Stockholm on September 9th 2019.
-The event is hosted by Peter Fader, who is a leading expert in the field.
-We have limited seats, admission by application only.
-Click on the button below to learn more and apply!
+We organised an exclusive CLV and customer-centricity event together with University of Pennsylvania in Stockholm on September 9th 2019.
+The event was hosted by Peter Fader, who is a leading expert in the field.